Frederikssund/Alternativ-QGIS-installation/Readme - english.md

    ```
    call "% OSGEO4W_ROOT%\\bin\\qgis-prepare.bat" RUN
    ```
    And delete the "qgis.bat" so a user does not use it inadvertently.
-After the last change, don't make any additional changes in the configuration of QGIS.
+Don't make any additional changes in the configuration of QGIS.

 ##### RUN phase

-1. Now you are ready to distibute... <br> Copy the edited QGIS program folder on the user's PC (zip it and distribute the zip file). <br> The QGIS program folder now contains a template of the QGIS user folder in the ".qgis template" directory with all the plugins, setup changes and additions that you made in the "PREPARE" phase - and an ini file with setup parameters, which in a normal installation would have been placed in the registry.
+1. Now you are ready to distibute... <br> Copy the edited QGIS program folder on the user's PC (zip it and distribute the zip file). <br> The modified QGIS program folder contains a template of the QGIS user folder in the ".qgis_template" directory with all the plugins, setup changes and additions that you made in the "PREPARE" phase - and an ini file with setup parameters, which in a normal installation would have been placed in the registry.

 2. Ask the user to start QGIS by double-clicking on the file qgis-start.bat located in the "QGIS program folder"\bin directory.

 3. The "qgis-start.bat file will - at first run - finish the installation by automatically creating a copy of ".qgs_template" directory in the user directory, create a shortcut on the desktop and generate file associations between .qgs files and the new QGIS program.
 Finally, all file and directory references inside the  "qgis2.ini" file will be adapted to the new locations of QGIS program- and QGIS user-directory on the user's PC.

 4. Subsequent calls of qgis-start.bat will perform an ordinary startup of QGIS. <br>
 The installation functions described in sections 3 & 4 can be understood in detail by examining the script "qgis-prepare.bat".
-All step step in this bat-file is commented
+All steps in this bat-file is commented

-** ** If your IT department wants to make a .msi based install, you can package the prepared program folder (which also contains the template to user folder) and a shortcut for starting QGIS (for example for location on the desktop).
+**If** your IT department wants to make a .msi based install, you can package the prepared program folder (which also contains the template to user folder) and a shortcut for starting QGIS (for example for location on the desktop).
 You just have to edit "qgis-prepare.bat" and remove a single command line in the file.
-The command is designed to create a shortcut on the desktop, but this is superfluous as the msi-package already contains this shortcut.
+The command is designed to create a shortcut on the desktop, but this is superfluous as the msi-package will contain this shortcut.
 The command line is clearly marked using comments in the file "gqis-prepare.bat".

 After roll-out of the msi package, the first start-up of QGIS by the user will complete the installation as described in "RUN" phase point.3

 ### Alternative installations

-The version of the file "qgis-prepare.bat" which is available on GitHub will place the QGIS user-folder in a subfolder ".qgis_214" to the user's home directory, for example "C:\\Users\\bvtho\\.qgis_214" (if using the initials "bvtho") on a Windows7 based PC.
+The version of the file "qgis-prepare.bat" which is available on GitHub will place the QGIS user-folder in a subfolder ".qgis_214" to the user's home directory, for example "C:\\Users\\bvtho\\.qgis_214" (if using the initials "bvtho" on a Windows7 based PC).
 This is very similar to the original default location where the folder called ".qgis2"

 It is possible to use other location, just by editing a single in "qgis-prepare.bat".
 Find the line: